Dublin Core Schema Properties

 dc:subject

-- Topics of the resource content
+- The topic of the document

-- Keywords, key phrases, or classification codes
+- Typically includes keywords, key phrases, or classification codes

 - Example: ["climate change", "environmental science", "sustainability"]